Teaching and Learning

 What would the school do in the case of a medical emergency?

-In a medical emergency first aiders would attend to the student immediately and an ambulance would be called.
-An Ambulance Protocol Sheet is next to every member of staff at the beginning of the year and one is positioned by every telephone in the school, along with instructions of what to do in the case of an asthma attack.
+In a medical emergency fist aiders would attend to the student immediately and an ambulance would be called.
+An Ambulance protocol crib sheet is next to every telephone in the school, along with instructions of what to do in the case of an asthma attack.

 How do you ensure that staff are trained/qualified to deal with a child’s particular needs?